rec/datacls/README.rst

     assert ov.fields == 1
     assert ov.replace == 1

-    # In this case, you can access them functions on dataclass:
+    # In this case, you can access them as functions on `dataclass`:
     assert (
         dataclass.asdict(ov) ==
         {'asdict': 1, 'astuple': 1, 'fields': 1, 'one': 'one', 'replace': 1}